- Treatment and Prevention

-Lifestyle changes may be necessary to help you relieve your pain.
+Lifestyle changes may be useful in helping to relieve pain, as well as prevent pain.

 When to Consider Using a Pain Clinic

-You might consider visiting a pain clinic if your pain does not go away after medical treatment within the expected timeframe provided by your practitioner.
-Persistent nociceptive or neuropathic pain can alter your ability to function, which, without intervention, may lead to depression.
+You might consider visiting a pain clinic if your pain does not go away after medical treatment.

 Pain clinics specialize in the prevention, evaluation, diagnosis and treatment of painful disorders.
-Treatment may include prescribing medication, physical and rehabilitative services, teaching and performing pain-relieving procedures such as massage and meditation, and counseling patients and their families.
+Treatment may include medication, physical and rehabilitative services, massage and meditation, and counseling for patients and their families.

-Just as physicians differ by specialty, so do pain clinics.
+Just as doctors and nurses differ by specialty, so do pain clinics.
 Some offer residential programs, where you stay at the facility.
 Others have outpatient programs.
-Generally, programs include a team of health care professionals from the disciplines of psychology, medicine, nursing, physiotherapy, occupational therapy, pharmacy and vocational counseling.

 To treat your pain symptoms, choose a pain center that: